juanparati/CSVReader/README.md

 ]);
 ```

-In this every time that column "name" has the word "John", the virtual column "exclude" will contain the value "true" (boolean).
+In this example every time that column "name" has the word "John", the virtual column "exclude" will contain the value "true" (boolean).

 The exclude parameter accepts regular expressions.